 We continue to work with the creators of PDF and other documents to publish documents which meet accessibility standards.

 Content that's not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents don't meet accessibility standards - for example, they may not have been created so they're accessible to a screen reader.

 We understand that the regulations don't require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services.

 This statement was prepared on 17 September 2019.
 It was last reviewed on 8 February 2022.

 How we tested this website

-- We tested a subset of web pages using an automated testing tool.
-The results were recorded and accessibility issues which were found were fixed.
+- We test our web pages and documents daily using an automated testing tool.
+The results are recorded and accessibility issues which are found are fixed.